zeke/liquid-node/README.markdown

-Besides being written in CoffeeScript (that easily compiles to JavaScript) LiquidNode had to solve a problem which Liquid for Ruby didn't have: the power of Node.js lies in its non-blocking nature and its' extensive use of callbacks.
+Besides being written in CoffeeScript (that easily compiles to JavaScript) LiquidNode had to solve a problem which Liquid for Ruby didn't have: the power of Node.js lies in its non-blocking nature and its extensive use of callbacks.

 This presents a problem when using sequential/synchronous Liquid-expressions like `{{ store.items | count }}`
 which hide one or multiple blocking SQL-queries.